In Balance Energy

 The basic solar PV panel (interconnected, enclosed panel of PV cells) has no moving parts and can last more than 50 years.
 It is estimated that performance will decrease by less than 1% per year, which would mean that in 50 years they'd still be 60% efficient.
 Most solar PV panels are provided with 25 year power guarantees direct from the manufacturer as standard.

-As well as solar PV panels a DC to AC inverter is needed to supply power to a property.
-The current lifetime estimates for solar PV DC/AC inverters is from 8-12 years.
-Anyone installing solar should allow for inverter replacement costs every 10 years.
+As well as solar PV panels a DC to AC solar inverter is needed to supply power to a property.
+The current lifetime estimates for solar PV DC/AC solar inverters is from 8-12 years.
+Anyone installing solar should allow for solar inverter replacement costs every 10 years.

 Top of page